2020 Michelin GT Challenge at VIR: Entries

 A total of 20 cars took part in the event, split across two classes.
 6 were entered in GTLM, while 14 were entered in GTD.
 The lone change from the previous round was the return of Paul Miller Racing's Lamborghini Huracan, which had been absent since the opening race at Daytona.

+Practice

+There were two practice sessions preceding the start of the race on Saturday, both on Friday.
+The first session lasted one hour on Friday morning while the second session lasted 75 minutes on Friday afternoon.